-Little wonder then, that his work acts as grist to the mill for numerous op-eds of a, shall we say, more considered sceptical viewpoint.
-That is, opinion pieces that try to marshal credible scientific evidence for arguing against decisive climate change action, rather than just mouthing off some inane contrarian talking points (it's a giant communist conspiracy, etc).
-Bjørn Lomborg and Matt Ridley, for example, are two writers that have cited Richard's research in arguing forcibly against the tide of mainstream climate opinion.
+Little wonder then, that his work acts as grist to the mill for sceptical op-eds of a more -- shall we say --considered persuasion.
+That is, opinion pieces that at least try to marshal some credible scientific evidence against decisive climate change action, rather than just mouthing off some inane contrarian talking points (it's a giant communist conspiracy, etc).
+Bjørn Lomborg and Matt Ridley are two writers that have cited Richard's research in arguing forcibly against the tide of mainstream climate opinion.
 I want to focus on the latter's efforts today, since it ties in rather nicely with an older post of mine: "Nope, Nordhaus is still (mostly) right."

 Note: Dots represent individual studies.
 The thick centre line is the best fit stemming from an OLS regression: D = 2.46T - 1.11T^2, with an R-squared value of 0.51.
 The outer lines are 95% confidence intervals derived according to different methods.
 Source: Tol (2009)

 Now, there are various points to made about the implications of Fig. 1.
-People like Matt Ridley and Bob Murphy -- who you may recall was the subject of my previous post -- are keen to point out that it demonstrates how climate change will bring benefits to us long before it imposes any costs.
+People like Matt Ridley are wont to point out that it demonstrates how climate change will bring benefits to us long before it imposes any costs.
 Ergo, we should do little or nothing about reducing our emissions today.
 Of course, there are multiple responses to this position and I tried to lay out various reasons in my previous post as to why this is a very misleading take (sunk benefits and inertia in the climate system, uncertainty and risk aversion, unequal distribution of benefits and costs, tipping points, etc).

 However, I have two broader points to make here, for which Ridley will prove a useful foil.
 For example, here he is in The Spectator last year, arguing "Why Climate Change Is Good For The World":

 To be precise, Prof Tol calculated that climate change would be beneficial up to 2.2˚C of warming from 2009[...
 W]hat you cannot do is deny that this is the current consensus.
 If you wish to accept the consensus on temperature models, then you should accept the consensus on economic benefit.Bold in my emphasis.
-Now it should be pointed out that Ridley's articled elicited various responses, including one by Bob Ward which uncovered several minor -- yet still significant to the above figure -- typos in Richard's paper.
-Ward goes on to show that in fact only two out of the 14 studies considered in Tol (2009) reveal net positive benefits accruing due to climate change...
-And one of these was borderline at best.
+Now it should be pointed out that Ridley's articled elicited various responses, including one by Bob Ward that uncovers some puzzling typos in Richard's paper.
+Ward goes on to show that in fact only two out of the 14 studies considered in Tol (2009) reveal net positive benefits accruing due to climate change, and one of these was borderline at best.
 Specifically, Mendelsohn et al. (2000) suggest that 2.5˚C of warming will yield a tiny net global benefit equivalent to 0.1% of GDP.
 (It is should also be noted that they do not account for non-market impacts -- typically things like ecosystems, biodiversity, etc -- which would almost certainly pull their estimate into negative territory.)
 That leaves one of Richard's own papers, Tol (2002), which suggests that 1˚C of warming will yield a 2.3% gain in GDP, as the sole study showing any kind of benefits due to climate change.